Preppers know that one of the most critical aspects of being prepared is having the gear you need to get through any emergency.

-Younger kids, however, tend to form a bond with their school backpacks and can often find a lot of comfort from a fun backpack that has their favorite cartoon character on it.
+Younger kids, however, tend to form a bond with their school backpacks and can often find a lot of comfort in a fun backpack that has their favorite cartoon character on it.

-Therefore, when getting a bag for your child, it might be worth investing in a fun, yet durable kid’s pack, like this one from Deuter.
+Therefore, when getting a bag for your child, it might be worth investing in a fun, yet durable kid’s pack.

-These kids packs might seem a bit small, but keep in mind that you’re not going to pack that much gear into your child’s bug out bag, especially when you compare it to your own personal bag.
+These kids packs might be a bit small, but keep in mind that you’re not going to pack that much gear into your child’s bug out bag when compared to your own personal bag.